 States govern the requirements for reading certification.
 A good starting point for certification as a reading instructor is the completion of a bachelor's degree program in education, which often includes a component that meets teacher certification requirements.
 Teachers who are already certified only need to pass a reading certification exam.

 A state master reading teacher certification is offered to candidates with a set number of years of experience as reading instructors.
 This certification is awarded after the completion of state-approved courses.
 Students who are interested in becoming reading specialists are encouraged to consult with their academic adviser on the certification requirements for reading instructors in the state in which they plan to teach.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), a 17% increase in job openings for kindergarten, elementary and middle school teachers is expected for the 2010-2020 period, while a seven percent increase is expected for high school teachers.
+According to the U.S. Bureau of Labor Statistics, a 3-4% increase in job openings for kindergarten, elementary, middle and high school teachers is expected for the 2018-2028 period.
 Overall, school enrollment is projected to increase, and student-to-teacher ratios are expected to decline; however, states in the South and West will experience greater numbers of enrollment, and as a result, greater numbers of teachers will be needed.

-Payscale.com reports that the annual median salary for a master reading teacher working at an elementary school was approximately $40,760 in 2013.
-For the same year, middle school and high school master reading teachers earned an annual median salary of roughly $42,950 and $44,730, respectively.
+Payscale.com reports that median salary for a master reading teacher working at an elementary school was $51,000 in 2019.
+For the same year, high school master reading teachers earned $55,000.